IHTSDO/reporting-ui/README.md

 2. **npm 9** (ships with Node) or **Yarn Classic**
 3. (Optional) **Angular CLI** globally: `npm i -g @angular/cli`
 4. Running instances (or mocks) of the backend services if you want realistic data:
-   * Schedule-Manager, Reporting Engine, Release-Service, Authoring-Services, Snowstorm, etc.
+   * Reporting-Service, Reporting Engine, Release-Service, Authoring-Services, Snowstorm, etc.
    * A stubbed dev proxy can be used instead – see [`proxy.conf.json`](#proxy).

 ### 4.2  Clone & Install